mozilla/experimenter/contributing.md

 information you'd like to the pull request body, including descriptions of changes, screenshots of any UI changes, special instructions for testing, etc.

 1. Find a reviewer.
-If you're not sure who should review, please contact us on #experimenter on the Mozilla Slack if you have access to it.
+If you're not sure who should review, please contact us on #nimbus-dev on the Mozilla Slack if you have access to it.

 1. Any PRs that require changes to deployment infrastructure ie environment variable changes,